How to get a mortgage in the Netherlands?

-A fixed interest rate is generally higher, but you will know how much your loan repayments will be.
+A fixed interest rate is generally higher, but you're sure about the amount of your (monthly) mortgage costs.
 If you choose a fixed interest rate of 10 or 20 years, your interest rate will stay the same all these years.

 Paying off your Dutch mortgage

-A mortgage in the Netherlands has to be paid off in 30 years, and your monthly payment schedule is set up accordingly.
-With most mortgage lenders you can make a yearly extra repayment up to 10-20 percent of your total mortgage loan.
+A mortgage in the Netherlands has to be paid off in a maximum of 30 years, and your monthly payment schedule is set up accordingly.
+With most mortgage lenders you can make a yearly extra repayment up to 10-20% of your total mortgage loan.
 If you repay a bigger amount, you might have to pay a fine.

 Tax relief for your mortgage in the Netherlands

-The interest that you pay your mortgage lender in the Netherlands tax-deductible for annuity and linear mortgages, IF you live in the property yourself.
-If you also own a home in another country or work abroad, you might not be edible for tax relief.
+In the Netherlands the mortgage interest that you pay your lender is tax-deductible for annuity and linear mortgages, IF you live in the property yourself.
+If you also own a home in another country or work abroad, you might not be eligible for tax relief.
 Because of tax deduction your taxable income decreases and do you have to pay less income tax.
 This can reduce your gross monthly mortgage cost by more than a third.

 Get yourself a house ánd a mortgage in the Netherlands

 So, you now know the basic requirements for a mortgage in the Netherlands.
-For more information about the Dutch housing market and smart tips for bidding and negotiating, join our free housing workshop.
+For more information about the Dutch housing market and smart tips for bidding and negotiating, join our free housing webinar.

-Prefer a personal advice?
-Book an appointment with our mortgage brokers for instant clarity about your mortgage options in the Netherlands and budget to buy a house.
-Free of charge and without obligation.
+For instant clarity about your mortgage options and budget to buy a house in the Netherlands, book a personal appointment with our mortgage brokers.
+Also free of charge and without obligation.